tkkosako/My_Tester-s_Portfolio/README.md

 # About me
 My name is Tomasz.
 I graduated with a master's degree in management.
 I worked in the helpdesk, where I used my experience at the time in building websites and using cms panels such as WordPress and Joomla.
 Last month I completed an intensive software testing course with particular emphasis on the practical side.
 I am an aspiring manual tester with passion for software testing and good knowledge of ISTQB syllabus.
 On this page I would like to share my achievements and gained knowledge, experience and tool skills.
 # Tools
- * Jira - Issue tracking and project management tool
+ * Jira, Trello - Issue tracking and project management tool
  * Mural - a secure, flexible, visual work platform designed for collaboration
  * GIT - Version control system
  * Github